by DAVID AXE

 The rent-a-spy-plane business likely won’t end with the Afghanistan war.
-Italy is planning on using its leased aerial snoop in all kinds of air operations, if one recent exercise is any indication.
+Italy planned to use its leased aerial snoop in all kinds of air operations, if one exercise was any indication.

-As part of its two-year AML lease, Rome gets access not only to the modified Gulfstream, but also to three ground stations for processing intelligence data plus flight crews and maintenance personnel for the plane.
-The contract allows Italy to deploy the aircraft in a war zone.
+As part of its two-year AML lease, Rome received access not only to the modified Gulfstream, but also to three ground stations for processing intelligence data plus flight crews and maintenance personnel for the plane.

 The sensors and other systems installed on the Gulfstream could easily be fitted to other plane types.
 Finland is adding the AML kit to a C-295 propeller-driven cargo plane.